kjellhar/pres/ntnu-24/md/01-introduction.md

 ## Some acknowledgement
 > We would like to thank NTNU Gjøvik and Arvind Sharma for this opportunity to talk to you today. <!-- .element: style="text-align: left;"> -->

-> Even though this lecture was created by Kjell H Andersen and Kim Nyhus, it is the accumulated skill and knowledge of many people both in the Norwegian police, and in various agencies across the world that has made this possible. <!-- .element: style="text-align: left;"> -->
+> Even though this lecture was created by Kjell H. Andersen and Kim Nyhus, it is the accumulated skill and knowledge of many people both in the Norwegian police, and in various agencies across the world that has made this possible. <!-- .element: style="text-align: left;"> -->

 ---
 ## About - Kjell Harald Andersen